 As soon as the law is legally in force, Malta’s Rainbow Europe score will be updated.

 - The law is available (in English) here.

-- Prime Minister Joseph Muscat also shared a video message following the passage of the Act.
+- Prime Minister Joseph Muscat also shared a video message following the introduction of the law.